Life-Donations/.github/profile/README.md

 - **About Page**

-In About Page you can see information about what is "lifeDonations", and history and more.
+In About Page you can see information about what is "LifeDonations", and history and more.

 - **Contact Page**